Breaking Down Medicare Part D

 A Closer Look at the Stages of Part D

 All Medicare Part D plans are designed with four stages of coverage.
-You move from the first stage to the next based on what you and your plan spend for your prescription drugs.
+You move from one stage to the next based on what you and your plan spend for your prescription drugs.
 Medicare sets the limits for each stage every year.
-It’s important to understand how the stages work and what you will pay out-of-pocket each year.
+It’s important to understand how the stages work and what you will pay out of pocket each year.

 Here is a quick video that explains the process.

 The annual deductible is the first stage of coverage.
 If your plan has a deductible, you are responsible for paying the full cost of your prescription drugs until you meet the deductible amount set by your plan.
 The deductible amount depends on the type of plan you choose and changes from year to year.
 Some plans may have a $0 deductible, which means your coverage will begin right away and you’ll have to pay a copayment or coinsurance for your prescriptions.
 While plans with a $0 deductible may seem like a good way to save money, they sometimes have higher copayments or coinsurance, fewer drugs on their formulary or the drugs are covered on a higher tier.
 This can sometimes cost you more than a plan with a deductible, depending on the type and number of medications you take as well as the tier they are on.